kai-tub/ben-docs/docs/basics.md

     The Sentinel-2 mission has defined 100km x 100km tiles that divides the earth into [60 unique zones](https://sentinels.copernicus.eu/web/sentinel/user-guides/sentinel-2-msi/product-types).

 Patches
-  : Patches is used as a term to specify a valid _sub-image_ of a tile.
+  : Patches is used as a term to specify a valid _portion_ of a tile.
 "Patch" is not a standardized term, but in the BigEarthNet documentation, it refers to a 1200m x 1200m area of a Sentinel tile.

 It is necessary to split a tile into multiple patches further because tiles are too large to be effectively used for machine learning.
-For comparison, a single Sentinel-2 tile is ~800MB large, while a standard image size is around ~100kB.
+For comparison, a single Sentinel-2 tile is ~800MB large, while the size of an individual {{ben}} patch is around ~200kB.

 :::{note}
 The spatial resolution can differ between bands from the same satellite.